syspack/paks/README.md

 ## TODO

+- add singularity backend?
-- add equivalent container backends
+- add docker inspect (thing) commands
-- translate commands over to run
+- add commands to save exported env to named env, and load named env
-- add additional commands with a registry?
+- some commands to interact with a registry?
-- allow user to define custom commands on fly for container
+- allow user to define custom commands on fly for container?
 - can we create some packaged thing with container, sbom?
 - can we add custom config file from remote? pakages?